ernestas/SICP-study/README.md

 [http://mitpress.mit.edu/sicp/](http://mitpress.mit.edu/sicp/)

 All exercises were done in MIT/GNU Scheme.
-With the exception of 2.2.44 - 2.2.52, which were done in DrRacket under PrettyBig.
+With the exception of 2.2.44-52 and 3.1.06, which were done in DrRacket under PrettyBig.

 ## Video Lectures by Hal Abelson and Gerald Jay Sussman